 The approved amendment fulfills LRFP reporting requirements for a period of five years from the date of this letter pursuant to N.J.S.A.
 18A: 7G-4 (a) unless the LRFP needs to be further amended to address a proposed school facilities project that is inconsistent with the approved Plan.
 The approved LRFP amendment supersedes all prior LRFP approvals.
 Unless and until a new amendment is submitted to and approved by the Department pursuant to N.J.S.A.
 18A:7G-4(c), this approved LRFP shall remain in effect.
 The approval of the LRFP does not imply approval of an individual school facilities project listed therein or its corresponding costs and eligibility for State support.
 Determination of preliminary eligible costs will be made at the time of the approval of a school facilities project pursuant to N.J.S.A.
 18A:7G-5.
 Similarly, approval of the LRFP does not imply approval of portions of the Plan that are inconsistent with the FES or proposed building demolition or replacement.

-Please contact Lyle Jones, your Educational Facilities Specialist from the Office of School Facilities, at telephone number (609) 376-3683 or email at Lyle.Jones @doe.nj.gov, with any questions you may have.
+Please contact email me at susan.kutner@doe.nj.gov with any questions you may have.

 Sincerely,